arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-2.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/0cd92b00-60b9-49d7-98ac-b5f88cbce174)
 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/6de69511-a602-4fd9-88fc-d0ee0ec63565)

-* If countryname was directly not given, and we had to find the country name and for that we had to write a query.
+* If countryname was directly not given, and we had to find the country name and for that we had to write a query.This is **subquery**.
-* This is **subquery**.

-* Fetch the name of all customers which are from same country of customer name 'The Cracker Box'
+* Fetch the name of all customers which are from same country of customer name 'The Cracker Box' [Question]

-* select customername from customers where country = (select country from customers where customename = 'The Cracker Box')
+* select customername from customers where country = (select country from customers where customename = 'The Cracker Box') [Answer]

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/204f6499-2338-4e3e-8e74-9452c5083aca)